adil-salhotra/interviews/README.md

-# ds-leetcode
+# interviews
-Short for *Data Structures & Leetcode*.
+A repo for interviews.
+Topics covered: *Data Structure, Leetcode, & System Design*.

 Implementations of common data structures and some commonly asked LeetCode questions in python.
-Also some notes from various online tutorials and so forth.
+Handwritten notes in PDF Form from Grokking the System Design Interview and YouTube tutorials.